Letter of Permission

 - Failure to provide the required documentation (transcript/confirmation of non-enrolment) by the document submission deadline will result in a grade of F being transferred to your University of Manitoba record.

-If you have been granted a LOP, but withdraw or do not register for the course(s) shown on the Letter of Permission; you must provide official verification of this action from the other institution.
+If you have been granted a Letter of Permission, but withdraw or do not register for the course(s) approved, you must provide official verification of this action from the other institution.

 You should note that the approval of a Letter of Permission does not constitute university endorsement of the safety of the proposed destination and any travel while on Letter of Permission is not authorized, funded, organized or administered by the University and as such is not considered to be a University sponsored activity.